9 Most Common Medical Malpractice Cases

 If a physician improperly diagnoses a patient, is delayed in diagnosing or fails to diagnose at all, the medical professional is subjected to negligence.
 Identifying key symptoms and signs is a part of the doctor’s duty.
 Failing to do so could result in detrimental consequences.
 For example, the doctor may misidentify a patient’s condition, leading to improper treatment that could cause further injury or even death.
 Delaying a diagnosis can be just as harmful if the patient’s deteriorating condition is time sensitive.

 2. Medical Mistakes

 Doctors are not the only ones who can be responsible for making medical errors.
 Nurses and other medical professionals in the hospital can be held accountable for prescribing improper medicine or treatment.
 More specifically, physicians or nurses could incorrectly administer a drug, prescribe wrong medication for a misdiagnosed condition, misread medical directions, or even accidentally give the wrong drug to the wrong patient.
-These cases are exceptional human error cases and could be easily prevented with more care and consideration.
-Unfortunately, medical and medication mistakes are some of the more common injury cases.

 3. Prescription Drug Misdosages and Errors

 Whereas the former generalizes overall medical and medication errors, prescribing wrong pharmaceutical drugs and their doses can lead to dangerous side effects and reactions that may be not as easy or as quickly to identify.
 Pharmaceuticals carry a heavy history of addiction and can affect the patient’s mental state as well as their physical condition.